bcgov/ols-geocoder/faults.md

 <a name="STREET_QUALIFIER.notMatched">Street Qualifier Not Matched</a> | A given street qualifier was not found.
 A match without a street qualifier is returned.
 <a name="STREET_QUALIFIER.spelledWrong">Street Qualifier Spelled Wrong</a> | A given street qualifier was spelled wrong but was successfully corrected to match a known street qualifier.
 <a name="STREET_TYPE.missing">Street Type Missing</a> | A given address didn’t contain a street type for a given street name in a given locality but one was found.|6
 <a name="STREET_TYPE.notMatched">Street Type Not Matched</a> | A given street type for a given street name in a given locality was not found.
-A match containing the correct street type is returned.
+A match containing the correct street type is returned.|3
 <a name="STREET_TYPE.notPrefix">Street Type Not Prefix</a> | A given street street was placed before street name instead of after.
 A match with a correctly positioned street type is returned.
 <a name="STREET_TYPE.notSuffix">Street Type Not Suffix</a> | A given street type was placed after street name instead of before.
 A match with a correctly positioned street type is returned.
 <a name="STREET_TYPE.spelledWrong">Street Type Spelled Wrong</A> | A given street type was spelled wrong but was successfully corrected to match a known street type.